tkurki/pebblejs/README.md

 ### Voice
 [Voice]: #voice

-The `Voice` module allows you to interact with Pebble's dictation API on supported platforms (Basalt and Chalk).
+The `Voice` module allows you to interact with Pebble's dictation API on supported platforms (Basalt, Chalk and Diorite).

 ````js
 var Voice = require('pebblejs/ui/voice');